Leadership, lessons and lemurs!

 Julie Hanta Razafimanahaka, April 2012

-As a student in 2004, Julie joined a CLP team for a project which focused on bats in Madagascar.
-Nine years later, she is Director at Madagasikara Voakajy (MV) - a leading national NGO in Madagascar that uses conservation science and community participation to protect endemic Malagasy species and their habitats.
-In an interview with the CLP, Julie tells Stuart Parterson of CLP how about her career to date.
+As a student in 2004, Julie joined a CLP-funded project focused on bat conservation in Madagascar.
+Just seven years later, she became Executive Director at Madagasikara Voakajy (MV) - a leading national NGO that uses conservation science and community participation to protect endemic Malagasy species and their habitats.
+In an interview with CLP, Julie tells Stuart Paterson about her career to date.

 Why did you first get involved in conservation?

 I have always been interested in nature and the interactions between people and animals especially lemurs!
-I first saw lemurs when I was 13 years old and camping with the scouts, I fell in love with them the way they look and the way they sound.
+I first saw lemurs when I was 13 years old and camping with the scouts.
+I fell in love with them, with the way they look and the way they sound.
 When I was head of the scouts I led environmental education work with children, which was very rewarding.
 I originally wanted to be a farmer, but at university I saw that ecological studies would offer me field time.
 I love travelling, and being surrounded by nature inspires me.
-I always feel happier and healthier when Im in the field.
+I always feel happier and healthier when I'm in the field.

 What support have you received from the CLP?